-The increase in general government is related to the increase in legal expenses in the current year.
+The increase in general government is related to the increase in legal expenses and property appraiser fees in the current year.

-The increase in physical environment is related to the increase in landscape, sod, and contingency expenses in the current year.
+The decrease in physical environment is related to the decrease in landscape, sod, and mulch expenses in the current year.

-The increase in culture/recreation is related to the increase in amenity management and maintenance expenses in the current year.
+The decrease in culture/recreation is related to the decrease in amenity maintenance expenses in the current year.

-The decrease in transportation is related to the decrease in gate maintenance and repairs.
+The decrease in transportation is related to the decrease in sidewalk maintenance and repairs.